d.o.t. weight limits per axle

 W=500(LN/N-1 + 12N + 36); where W=overall gross weight on any group of 2 or more consecutive axles to the nearest 500 pounds.
 L=distance in feet between the extreme of any group of 2 or more consecutive axles, and N=number of axles in the group under consideration

-Bridge Formula Weights – all loads traveling on the interstate roadways must comply with the Federal Bridge Formula.
+All loads traveling on the interstate roadways must comply with the Federal Bridge Formula.